aaron-grau/curic/react/projects/widgets/README.md

 </head>
 ```

-To use the font, set the `font-family` of your element to the font name.
+* To use the font, set the `font-family` of your element to the font name in
+your `index.css` file.

 * Set the time and date headers to be on one side and the actual time
 and date to the other.
 Refer to the live demo to see what your end